wyoibc/soc2021/prep/index.md

 	- If you use a Windows computer, install [Git for Windows](https://gitforwindows.org/)

-5. Download and install latest versions of R and RStudio

-	- R can be downloaded from [r-project.org](https://r-project.org)

-	- RStudio can be obtained from [rstudio.com/products/rstudio/](https://rstudio.com/products/rstudio/)

-6. Make sure your ``git`` installation works.
+5. Make sure your ``git`` installation works.

 	- Mac OSX: Open Terminal.app, and type ``git --version``.
 This should print git version to the screen.
-If you get an error message, contact me (vchhatre at uwyo.edu).
+If you get an error message, copy and post it on the Slack channel.

 	- Git for Windows: Right click on desktop and choose ``Git Bash``, which should open up a terminal window.
 If you run into issues, make sure you followed instructions on their website (see above).

+6. Download and install latest versions of R and RStudio

+	- R can be downloaded from [r-project.org](https://r-project.org)

+	- RStudio can be obtained from [rstudio.com/products/rstudio/](https://rstudio.com/products/rstudio/)

 7. [Install ``Pandoc``](https://pandoc.org/installing.html), a versatile document converter (think plain text to html or pdf).